 For the sequence $\{5(4), k_3(4), 5(4)\}$, we already have $\Delta$-triangles attached to two consecutive vertices of the $k_3(4)$-gon.
 Here, we note that the first and the last $5(4)$-gons are preceded and succeeded by a $k_4$-gon, respectively.
-Therefore, as prescribed above in Figure \ref{fig:357part1}(a), the triangle are attached to these $5(4)$-gons so that they are $\nabla$ triangles in the face-cycle of the $k_3(4)$-gon.
-Thus, we can extend the partial face-cycle around $k_3(4)$-gon to a face-cycle as shown in Figure \ref{fig:35aroundk3} for $k_3=10$.
+Therefore, as prescribed above in Fig.~\ref{fig:357part1}(a), the triangles are attached to these $5(4)$-gons so that they are $\nabla$-triangles in the neighborhood of the $k_3(4)$-gon.
+Thus, we can extend the partial neighborhood of $k_3(4)$-gon to a neighborhood as shown in Fig.~\ref{fig:35aroundk3} for $k_3=10$.
 For $k_3> 11$, we use the same procedure of extension as before.